Andrew-S-Rosen/QMOF/README.md

 ## Issue Tracking
 If you spot an issue with using or accessing the QMOF Database, please describe it in detail on the [Issues](https://github.com/arosen93/QMOF/issues) tracker.
 See [here](https://github.com/arosen93/QMOF/blob/main/fidelity_tracker) for a list of any refcodes with flagged structural fidelity issues not captured via the automated filtering steps.
 User contributions are highly encouraged via a [pull request](https://github.com/arosen93/QMOF/blob/main/fidelity_tracker/README.md#structural-fidelity-updates)!

+## Structure Sources
+For a description of where the initial structures were sourced from, please refer to [data_sources.md](https://github.com/arosen93/QMOF/blob/main/data_sources.md).

 ## Miscellaneous Scripts
 Beyond the data that makes up the QMOF Database, we host several supplementary resources on this GitHub page, namely: